tomkat-cr/tomkat-cr/README.md

 This application was built using:

 - Frontend
-  - React 17
-  - Formik
-  - Bootstrap
+  - React 17, Formik, Bootstrap
   - Express
-  - GCE (*)
+  - <b>GCE (*)</b>

 - Backend
-  - Python 3
-  - Flask
-  - JWT
+  - Python 3, Flask, JWT
-  - MongoDb Atlas
-  - AWS DynamoDb
+  - MongoDb Atlas, AWS DynamoDb
   - Gunicorn

 - DevOps
   - Heroku
-  - Kubernetes
-  - Docker
+  - Kubernetes, Docker
-  - Gitlab CI/CD
-  - Github
+  - Gitlab CI/CD, Github
   - Jfrog
-  - Linux and Bash
+  - Linux, Bash

 (*) The Generic CRUD Editor [GCE] is a React component to help develop back-office apps faster.
 By having a core Create-Read-Update-Delete code that can be parametrized & extended, there's no need to rewrite code for each table editor.
 I did before in other programming languages over the years, like Microsoft ASP in the early y20k.
 The intention is to transform it into an NPM package.